Quantitative stability control of the full spectrum of the Dirichlet Laplacian by the second eigenvalue: Further remarks and open questions

 \section{Further remarks and open questions}

-As a conclusion, a few remarks are in order. \begin{rem}[{Sharpness of the exponent $\frac{1}{2}$}] We have claimed that $\frac{1}{2}$ should be the sharp exponent in our inequality.
-By this we mean that one cannot find an exponent $\alpha^*> \frac{1}{2}$ such that for all $\Omega \in \A$
+As a conclusion, a few remarks are in order. \begin{rem}[Sharpness of the exponent $1/2$] We have claimed that $1/2$ should be the sharp exponent in Theorem \ref{TH1}.
+By this we mean that one cannot find an exponent $\alpha^*> 1/2$ such that for all $\Omega \in \A$ the inequality